-- We contacted 15 shareholders representing 68% of our total shares outstanding and invited them to meet with members of our Board of Directors and executive management team to discuss their viewpoints on executive compensation, governance, and ESG related matters. - We held 14 meetings with 11 shareholders who collectively own approximately 40% of our total shares outstanding.
-We solicitated their feedback on our compensation, governance and ESG programs and practices. - In the first quarter of 2023, we reengaged with our largest shareholder to review the modifications we implemented to our 2023 executive compensation programs.
+- We contacted 15 shareholders representing over 50% of our total shares outstanding and invited them to meet with members of our Board of Directors and executive management team to discuss executive compensation, governance, and sustainability-related matters. - We held 4 meetings with independent shareholders who collectively own approximately 15% of our total shares outstanding (the majority of shareholders we contacted indicated that meeting with us this year was not necessary, as they were satisfied with the recent changes we made to our executive compensation programs and governance practices).